 A picture is worth a thousand words, and high-quality photos can significantly impact your website’s effectiveness.
 Real photos of your campground and amenities, rather than stock images, provide an authentic glimpse into what guests can expect.

-On your campground website, we want to include images of:
+On your campground website, we want to include images of…

 • Entrance sign (so it’s recognizable as someone is approaching for the first time)

-• Activities and guests enjoying your campground
+• Activities happening, and guests while they’re enjoying your campground

 • Camp sites – a variety of photos showing different RV sites and/or locations depending on your park (back-in near the water, pull-through with a patio, tent sites, big-rig-friendly sites)

-• Bathrooms and showers provide a comprehensive view of your facilities.
+• Bathrooms and showers provide a comprehensive view of your facilities

 • Pool, waterslides, hot tub